Centers & Institutes

 CHI-Information@case.edu

 The Center for Community Health Integration (CHI) conducts collaborative research and development to advance community health and integrated, personalized health care.
-We work with colleagues across multiple levels of a complex system to develop a shared understanding of the effects of social, environmental, and human systems, and to use that understanding to improve the health of individuals, vulnerable populations, and communities.
+We invest in relationships, analytical capacity, and novel ideas.
+Working with colleagues across multiple levels of a complex system, we are developing a shared understanding of the effects of social, environmental, and human systems, and using that understanding to improve the health of individuals, vulnerable populations, and communities.

 Center for Global Health and Diseases